hydephp/develop/docs/digging-deeper/helpers.md

 ```

-## ReadingTime Helper
+## Reading time helper

 The `ReadingTime` helper provides a simple way to calculate the reading time of a given string, for example a blog post.

 ### Create a new `ReadingTime` instance

 There are a few ways to create a new `ReadingTime` instance.
-Either by using the constructor,
-or by using the static `fromString` or `fromFile` facade helper methods.
+Either create a new instance directly, or use the static `fromString` or `fromFile`  helpers.

-Either way, you will end up with a `ReadingTime` instance that you can use to get the reading time.
+In all cases, you will end up with a `ReadingTime` object that you can use to get the reading time.

 ```php
 // Via constructor